4 days ago

 Every year, many workers in Washington State are seriously injured from falling off ladders at work.
 These injuries include dislocated limbs, broken bones, and head injuries.
 Sadly, in some cases, workers die from their injuries or are permanently disabled.

-That’s why L&I produced a this 30-second video and other video shorts focused on falls as part of its “Eye on Safety” campaign.
+That’s why L&I produced this 30-second video and other video shorts focused on falls as part of its “Eye on Safety” campaign.
 You might see this ladder safety video in a YouTube or Hulu ad this summer.

 You can also find more video shorts at EyeOnSafety.info.
 These short entertaining videos were developed to raise awareness about fall hazards in a variety of workplaces.